Men’s Health in Chula Vista: Obesity, Diabetes & Heart Disease

 Preventive Care: What Men Should Do in Chula Vista

-Annual check-ups with a primary care doctor
+Annual visits with a primary care doctor in Chula Vista

-Prostate health: check-ups starting at age 40–50
+Prostate health checks starting age 40–50

-Weight management programs under medical supervision
+Weight management under medical supervision

 FAQs: Men’s Health in Chula Vista

-Q3: How often should men get heart screenings?
-At least every 1–2 years, or more frequently if risk factors are present.
+Q3: How often should men get heart screenings?Every 1–2 years, or more often if risk factors exist.

-Q4: Is obesity linked to low testosterone in men?
-Yes.
-Excess fat lowers testosterone, which increases fat storage, creating a vicious cycle.
+Q4: Is obesity linked to low testosterone?Yes.
+Excess fat lowers testosterone, worsening weight gain.

 Conclusion: A Healthier Future for Men in Chula Vista